Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Chow Chow is a breed of dog that has been around since the Han Dynasty in China.
+The Chow Chow is a dog that has been around since the Han Dynasty in China.
 The Chow Chow has a thick coat, broad chest, and distinctive scowl.
 They are loyal, protective, and independent dogs with a dignified bearing.
-While they can be an excellent pet or guard dog, there are some costs associated with owning one.
-If you’re wanting to own a Chow Chow, let’s learn more about how much they cost in this article.
+While they can be excellent pets or guard dogs, there are significant costs associated with owning one.
+If you want to own a Chow Chow, you’ll learn more about how much they cost in this article.

 Bringing Home a New Chow Chow: One-Time Costs